mkssri/hobbies/comedy/README.md

 21. chinese people and indian people can not do business together, because indian people can not live without a bargain, and chinese people can not give you a bargain. haha
 22. Russell: Can i get a size 10 in those shoes?
 Asian shopkeeper: ahh No how about 8?
 Russell: How about I can't negotiate my shoe size?
 23. The meal is not over when i am full.
 The meal is over when i hate myself.
 LOL

+---

+- Date: 10/22/23
+24. I got drunk and then got my picture taken.
+So that way when i get pulled over for drunk driving, I look the same as on my license.
+25. My mother always used to say: The older you get, the better you get, unless you're a banana.
+LOL
+26. Before you marry a person, you should first make them use a computer with slow internet to see who they really are.
+27. Breaking up is like knocking a coke machine.
+You can't do it in one push; you got to rock it back and forth a few times, and then it goes over.
+28. Long runs made me pregnant.
+29. Usher: "Bride or groom?"
+    Wedding guest: "It should be perfectly obvious i'm neither!"
+30. "As you get older, three things happen.
+The first thing is your memory goes, and i can't remember the other two" LOL.
+31. Never do anything out of hunger.
+Not even eating.
+32. Why do they call it rush hour when nothing moves?
+33. I like long walks, especially when they are taken by people who annoy me. haha
+34. Why do seagulls fly over the sea?
+If they flew over the bay, they woukd be bagels.
+HAHA
+35. How do you stop a bull from charging?
+Cancel it's credit card.
+HAHA
+36. Why don't eggs tell jokes?
+They crack up too easily.
+HAHA
+37. What do you call a man that irons clothes?
+Iron Man.
+Haha